GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiment Details

 \subsection{Additional Implementation Details}

 We implement models using PyTorch \cite{paszke2019pytorch} and PyTorch Geometric \cite{fey2019fast}.
 All experiments are conducted on a single A100 80GB GPU.
 For baselines that we implemented ourselves, we followed the settings and hyperparameters described in the original papers to ensure fair comparisons.
-Detailed hyperparameter settings for \ourmethod can be found in Table \ref{tab:hyperparams}.
-Additionally, since we freeze the parameters of the LLM backbone in \ourmethod, the graph descriptions are encoded in advance before training.
-This strategy improves training efficiency and significantly reduces memory usage.
-For the E5-Mistral \cite{wang2023improving} baseline, we freeze the parameters and only train the classification head, while for other LMs we update all parameters.
+Detailed hyperparameter settings for \ourmethod can be found in Table \ref{tab:lora_params} and Table \ref{tab:hyperparams}.